What is a Site Investigation?

 What are the Different Types of Intrusive Site Investigation Techniques?

-There are a number of different types of intrusive Site Investigation techniques of which each technique has its advantages and limitations.
-The technique used will be determined by the anticipated ground conditions and the Clients’ requirements.
-Some of the most common methods Sub Surface use include:
+There are several types of intrusive Site Investigation techniques, each with its own advantages and limitations.
+The choice of technique is influenced by anticipated ground conditions and the clients’ requirements.
+Some of the most common methods used by Sub Surface include:

 What Pre Site Investigation Surveys do Sub Surface offer?